General Surgery MOC Exam

-- The exam lasts approximately 5 hours and is held at computer-testing facilities across the U.S. The exam is administered in three 90-minute sessions, with optional breaks between sessions.
+- The exam lasts about 5 hours and is held at computer-testing facilities across the U.S. The exam is administered in three 90-minute sessions, with optional 10-minute breaks between sessions.
 Once a session has concluded, you will not be able to revisit those questions.

-- Results are posted approximately 4 weeks after the exam.
+- Results are posted approximately 4 weeks after the exam; you will be notified by email when they are available.
 The exam's contents are copyrighted and may not be reproduced or disclosed in any manner.

 When to Take Exam